jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

 `type` field of its specification determines what will happen to extra requests.
 A type of `Reject` means that excess traffic will immediately be rejected with an HTTP 429 (Too Many Requests) error.
-A type of `Queue` means that requests above the threshhold will be queued, and the shuffle sharding and fair queuing algorithms will be used to balance progress between requests based on their assigned flow distinguisher.
+A type of `Queue` means that requests above the threshold will be queued, with the shuffle sharding and fair queuing techniques used to balance progress between requests based on their assigned flow distinguisher.

 The queuing configuration allows tuning the fair queuing algorithm for a